Breeze-Eastern

 Breeze-Eastern Corporation is an American manufacturing company which was set up in 1926 and is now based in Whippany, New Jersey.
-Breeze-Eastern is the world's only dedicated helicopter hoist and winch provider and the world's largest cargo hook systems manufacturer.
+Breeze-Eastern is the world's only dedicated helicopter hoist and winch provider and the world's second-largest cargo hook systems manufacturer.
 The company focuses on engineered equipment for specialty aerospace/defense applications.
 It also manufactures weapons handling systems and tie-down equipment for military and civilian agencies.

 History

 Since the company's establishment, it has manufactured equipment for many types of helicopters around the world, such as the compact Agusta A1B, Sikorsky S-58, Sikorsky CH-53 Super Stallion, Sikorsky H-60 Hawk platforms, and Boeing tandem rotor CH-47 Chinook.
 The company has received supplemental type certificates (STC) from the FAA.